Indiana Youth Institute

 - Meet innovative researchers, professors and college students in Indiana working to end hunger and poverty and improve food security around the world.

-Five exceptional students at the Youth Institute will be competitively selected to represent the State of Indiana as delegates at the Global Youth Institute, held in Des Moines, October 17-19.
+The Global Youth Institute: five exceptional students at the Youth Institute will be competitively selected to represent the State of Indiana as delegates at the Global Youth Institute, held in Des Moines, October 16-18.
 There, they will join over 250 other outstanding high school students and teachers from across the United States and around the world for an exciting three-day program to interact with Nobel and World Food Prize Laureates and the more than 1,000 global leaders from 75 countries attending the World Food Prize's annual international symposium.

-By participating in the Global Youth Institute, students are eligible to apply for a prestigious Borlaug-Ruan International Internship or USDA Wallace-Carver Internship.
+By participating in the Global Youth Institute, students are eligible to apply for a prestigious Borlaug-Ruan International Internship or USDA Wallace-Carver Fellowship.

 HOW TO PARTICIPATE

-To participate in the WFP Youth Institute at Purdue University, students research a global issue and write a five-page paper under the supervision of a teacher mentor (using the downloadable guidelines above).
-Each school must register their nominees separately and submit each student's research paper online no later than March 8, 2013.
+To participate in the WFP Youth Institute at Purdue University, students research a global issue and write a five-page paper under the supervision of a teacher mentor.
+Each school must register their nominees separately and submit each student's research paper online no later than March 24, 2014.
 Ninth through Twelfth grade students are eligible to apply.

 Meal and program expenses at the Youth Institute are provided by Purdue University for participating student delegates and their teacher mentors, but participants must organize their own transportation to and from the event in West Lafayette.